NuggMD

 What About CBD and Ativan?

-Some people prefer CBD to alleviate anxiety because it doesn’t cause the same “high” as THC products.
+Some people explore CBD as an alternative to THC because it doesn’t cause intoxicating effects.
 It might seem like combining CBD with Ativan would be safer than using high-THC cannabis, but current research suggests the same risks apply.

 CBD may also cause drowsiness, and it’s commonly used by consumers who are struggling to get to sleep3.
-So, even though CBD doesn’t cause the same “high” feeling as THC, it still has the potential to cause drowsiness and enhance Ativan’s effects.
+So, even without the “high” of THC, CBD may still cause drowsiness and could interact with Ativan in ways that increase its effects.

 CBD is a known CYP3A4 inhibitor, meaning that, just like high-THC cannabis, CBD has the potential to slow the body’s breakdown of Ativan.
 This means that the medication will stay in the body longer, which could lead to more severe effects than usual.1

-Just like with high-THC cannabis, mixing CBD and Ativan may lead to distressing or unsafe side effects, and the combination isn’t recommended.
+As with THC, combining CBD and Ativan may increase side effects, and this combination is generally discouraged unless recommended by a healthcare provider.
 Speak with your doctor if you’re considering using Ativan with CBD.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.